 Thousands Of Camp Fire Victims Resist Filing Claims For Large Cash Settlements

 PG&E has been found to be at fault for the Camp Fire, which means that thousands of victims are able to collect large cash settlements.
-Victims only have until October 21, 2019, to file a claim in order to be eligible for compensation.
+Victims must file a claim in order to be eligible for compensation.
+Call Now 530-212-7582

 How Much Compensation Will I Receive?
 Is It Really That Much?